- 1200 upvotes on Product Hunt

 Yeah, not necessarily.
 No. I think we build the product with this huge hope in ourselves and intuition, that this is going to work.
 It's crazy a bit now that you know, I'm looking backwards and realizing how risky that was, but we did it with this faith and the product that we had.
 I think it also helped that, you know, we were from the industry and we kind of knew how other agencies, other, you know, marketers are working.

 It was risky because we didn't have experience how others from across the world were working.
 If that's, you know, a legit problem for them.
 But then we launched the product's first version, and we had a few customer development interviews.
 So we only had like a few prototypes, just a few sketches that we were showing to people.

 We were building the product in parallel, but at the same time, you know, showing the sneak-peek.

 When you were showing the sketches to customers what was the feedback you were getting?

 Yeah.
 The feedback was pretty good.
 You know, people are very, I don't know how to say they're kind to people who are starting a company, so encouraging of course.

-But at the same time, I felt like people were empathising with the problem.
-I feel like, you know, that’s actually correct.
+But at the same time, I felt like people were empathizing with the problem.
+I feel like, you know, that's actually correct.
 You know, this is a problem indeed in space.
 So that encouraged us to keep moving.

 The question was because I experienced something very similar before, where we showed the sketches to early customers, potential customers and they loved it.